 Starting in 2017, I have written half a dozen columns on the lawsuit against Oberlin College over its participation in a campaign against a small family-owned business accused of racism.
 In this case, the college not only joined the mob but helped lead the mob against Gibson’s Bakery.
-Even after a massive award by the jury, Oberlin President Carmen Twillie Ambar continued to refuse to apologize for the shameful and costly conduct of his administration.
+Even after a massive award by the jury, Oberlin President Carmen Twillie Ambar continued to refuse to apologize for the shameful and costly conduct of her administration.
 Now, an appellate court has upheld a $25 million judgment against the small college and Oberlin earned every penny of that penalty.
 Ambar still remains the president of the college.

 This controversy began with a shoplifting case.
 In 2016, an African American student named Jonathan Aladin was caught trying to steal a bottle of wine from Gibson’s Bakery, which was established in 1885 and has been closely tied to the college for over a century.
 When the grandson of the owner tried to stop Aladin, a fight ensued and police were called.
 Aladin and two other students, Cecilia Whettstone and Endia Lawrence, were arrested.
 Students, professors, and administrators held protests, charging that the bakery was racist and profiled the three students.